Guide: The Sangre de Cristo Range Traverse

 Bailout: descend Broken Hand Pass south to Cottonwood Lake and continue west to the town of Crestone.
 Public Transportation care of the Bustang Outrider is available in the nearby town of Moffat, which should be an easy hitch to get to from Crestone.

 Skip Crestone Needle/Peak: at Broken Hand Pass, descend north toward South Colony Lake.
-Take the tail up Humbolt.
-At the saddle, hike west to Obstruction Peak and re-join the main route.
+Take the trail up Humbolt.
+At the saddle, hike west (Class 3) to Obstruction Peak and re-join the main route.

 Your next challenge is Crestone Needle and the traverse to Crestone Peak.
 After Broken Hand Peak, these two 14ers should provide little novel excitement, so treat them as a breather.

-Once on Crestone Peak, consider nabbing both East and Northeast Crestone.
+Once on Crestone Peak, consider nabbing both East and Northeast Crestone, both are points above 14,000′, but lack the requisite 300′ of prominence.

 A few options are available to descend Crestone Peak.
 The first is via the Northwest Couloir.
 Snow stays most of the summer in this couloir, so it’s best to bring an ice axe to make the descent safer.
 Without one, pick a few sharp rocks you’re willing to trust your life to.
 Carefully descend down the couloir and continue on the NW Couloir route to the Bear’s Playground.

 The other option to descend is to downclimb the North Buttress Route of Crestone Peak.
 This would be a difficult onsight – especially with a heavy pack – and includes a few moves of low 5th Class with serious consequences if you do fall.
-This is the scene of at least one fatal accident.
+This has been the scene of at least one fatal accident.
+I have not descended the North Buttress myself, opting for the descent of the NW Couloir with the help of the ice axe I had brought.

 Make your way to the Bear’s Playground.
 A bivy spot is available right on the col, or down near Bench Lake, which provides a confident water source.
 Snow also lingers near this col.

 Hike up to the ridge that makes up Obstruction Peak.
 Drop pack, and tag Obstruction, which is technically a bonus peak, but seems worth it for completion’s sake.
-It’ll also gives you a good view of the next few peaks, which compromise a somewhat hidden crux of the entire segment and route: 13,398, 13,543, 13,533, 13,543, Mt.
+It’ll also gives you a good view of the next few peaks, which compromise a somewhat hidden crux of the entire segment and route: PT 13398, PT 13543, PT 13533, PT 13543, Mt.
 Adams, and Fluted Peak.
-These peaks are rarely talked about, but have some of the most incredible scrambling in the entire range, with dizzying knife edges with hundreds if not a thousand feet of air below them.
+These peaks are rarely talked about, but have some of the most incredible and sustained scrambling in the entire range, with dizzying knife edges with hundreds if not a thousand feet of air below them.

 Make your way back to the ridge proper and continue north.
-The ridge’s rock quality surprisingly becomes much more chossier here, but staying generally on the crest is reasonable.
+The ridge’s rock quality surprisingly becomes much more chossier here, but staying generally on the crest is reasonable and suggested.
 The commitment once you start is very real.

 Bailout: Descent NW off the ridge to Willow Creek Lakes.